tonioloewald/bindinator.js/docs/components.md

 ## Life Cycle

 You load a component *asynchronously* using `b8r.component('path/to/name-of-component')`.
-This returns a *promise* which of the component.
+This returns a *promise* of the component.
 Once the component is loaded, `b8r` will automatically insert an instance of the component into every element that has been given the attribute `data-component="name-of-component"`.